 10. Lake Pukaki

 You may recognize Lake Pukaki from your Instagram feed – the bright blue lake with Mount Cook as a backdrop.
-Honestly, if you’re a photography fan you must stop here!
+Honestly, if you’re a photography fan, you must stop here!
 But even if you’re not, why wouldn’t you want to enjoy this view?!

-There are lots of different places you can pull over to enjoy the view with a few unmarked spots on the road into Mount Cook National Park.
+There are lots of different places you can pull over to enjoy the view, with a few unmarked spots on the road into Mount Cook National Park.
 However, one place that’s perfect for a short walk and picnic is located at the end of the lake.
 Here at this picnic and freedom camping spot, you can enjoy the Lake Pukaki Shoreline Walk and enjoy breathtaking views of the lake and Mount Cook.

 11. Mount Cook

 Pull your car safely off the road and stand in the middle of the road, behind you the winding road, and Mount Cook makes for an epic backdrop.
 It’s sure to make your friends at home jealous.
 Of course, it goes without saying to watch out for oncoming cars when taking your photo here.

-In the village of Mount Cook, you may wish to walk the popular Hooker Valley Track.
-It’s easy and flat and at just a 10 kilometer (6.2 miles) round-trip it won’t take too much time from your day.
-The track provides gorgeous views of Mueller Lake, Mount Sefton, and Mueller Glacier, and is considered one of the best hikes on the South Island.
+In the village of Mount Cook, you may also want to walk the popular Hooker Valley Track.
+It’s easy and flat, and at just a 10-kilometer (6.2-miles) round-trip, it takes around 3 hours to complete the return trip.
+The track provides gorgeous views of Mueller Lake, Mount Sefton, and Mueller Glacier, and is one of my favorite hikes on the South Island.

 12. Lake Tekapo

 If Mount Cook hasn’t convinced you to pack up all your belongings to live in the cozy mountain village, then your next stop will be the beautiful Lake Tekapo!